The 22 Best ETFs to Buy for a Prosperous 2022

 EWU is a decently balanced collection of 85 stocks that sees six sectors currently weighted in double digits.
 Consumer staples (20%) is top of the list, but financials, healthcare, industrials, materials and energy all play significant roles in the portfolio.
 Top holdings include pharmaceutical name AstraZeneca (AZN), consumer products giant Unilever (UL) and spirits maker Diageo (DEO).

 The average P/E of an EWU stock is less than 12 right now, and both P/S and P/B are under the category average as well.
-New investors are also getting twice the S&P 500's yield at 2.8% currently.
+New investors are also getting vastly more than the S&P 500's yield at 4.3% currently.

 Freedom 100 Emerging Markets ETF